VladimirK2/kzm-tools/tafcj-doc.md

     # HelloHelloHello
     # Goodbye cruel world...

-There are also "system" (standard) macros that are assigned automatically.
-Systen macros can't be reassigned.
-See: [Standard macros](#stdmacros).
+There are also "system" (standard) variables that are assigned automatically.
+Systen variables can't be reassigned.
+See: [Standard variables](#stdvars).

 Example: